Pair skating: Twist lifts

 Skate Canada calls twist lifts "sometimes the most thrilling and exciting component in pair skating".
 They can also be the most difficult movement to perform correctly.
 Judges look for the following when evaluating twist lifts: speed at entry and exit; whether or not the woman performs a split position while on her way to the top of the twist lift; her height once she gets there; clean rotations; a clean catch by the male (accomplished by placing both hands at the woman's waist and without any part of her upper body touching him); and a one-foot exit executed by both partners.

 A pair team can make twist lifts more complicated when the woman executes a split position (each leg is at least 45° from her body axis and her legs are straight or almost straight) before rotating.
 They can also earn more points when the man's arms are sideways and straight or almost straight after he releases the woman, when he catches her at the side of her waist without the hands, arms, or any part of her body touching him, when his arms are above his head for at least one revolution while she is in the air.
 His arms can go to his side (straight or almost straight), and can reach at least shoulder level after he releases her.
-Difficult take-offs should be performed with continuous flow, and include turns, steps, movements, and small lifts executed before the take-off.
+Difficult take-offs should be performed with continuous flow, and include turns, steps, movements, and small lifts executed before the take-off and before or immediately after the landing.
 If a twist lift lacks one-half a rotation or more on the landing, the element is considered a "cheated landing" and may be downgraded.

 The first quadruple twist lift performed in international competition was by Russian pair team Marina Cherkasova and Sergei Shakhrai at the European Championship in 1977.